cryptomkt/cryptomkt-go/README.md

 ```

-Also you can close and refresh and close orders directly from their objects
+Also you can close and refresh orders directly from their objects

 ```golang
 import (